mono/api-doc-tools/Documentation/how-to-debug/how-to-debug-mdoc.md

 3. Located the impacted .NET content repo: [dotnet-api-docs](https://github.com/dotnet/dotnet-api-docs).
 4. Find the corresponding pipeline in the commit log. https://apidrop.visualstudio.com/Content%20CI/_build/results?buildId=422059&view=results
     ![Commit Log](./images/commit-log.png)
-5. Since the source is not NuGet source, we can use pull the source repo as our input.
+5. Since the source is not NuGet source, we can pull the source repo as our input.
 6. Go to `Run .NET CI Script` step and find the source repo in the `paramsJson`
 ```
 "https://apidrop.visualstudio.com/_git/binaries","branch":"master","folder":"dotnet"